Last updated on October 1st, 2020 at 05:43 pm

 Our Minivan Camper Build 1.0

 Here is a peek at what our minivan camper build looked like during our trip.
-After this trip, we changed the kitchen a little bit and changed the sleeping area a lot.
+After this trip, we changed the kitchen a little bit and changed the sleeping area a lot. (you can see more pictures of our minivan camper build here, and a list of what products we used to build it here)

 We started our last morning in Florida with a morning hike on one more trail in Big Lagoon State Park where we were treated to one last sunset over the water.